ebrahim354/ODC/README.md

 the public route => GET '/'
 will send in some basic courses information

-STUDENTS.
+STUDENTS

 student routes should be prefixed with `/student` student register => POST `/student/register` body {
    email,password, phone, address, college, name
 }

 verify your account after register => POST `/student/verify` body{
   code, email
 }

 student register => POST `/student/login`
 body {
   email or phone, password
 }

 student's profile is a combination of his latest revisions and his current in compmlete exam.